aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ## Implementing CRUD functionality

-Our app at this stage is stale, so let's add some functionality!
+Your app at this stage is stale, so let's add some functionality!
 To add and edit to do items, you will utilize a modal control.

 ### Create a modal

 To create a modal, you need to implement a component and a view for the component.

 First, create the file *src/app/pages/list/list.item.modal.ts* with the following code: